TJSloan08/ZOD/README.md

 # Zip of Death (ZOD)
+NOTE: This is for educational purposes only.
+Do not attempt to decompress this archive outside of a virtual machine, as attempting to unzip the file WILL cause your computer to crash.

 This is a decompression bomb (also known as zip of death or zip bomb) designed t o crash or render useless the program or system reading it.

 It is usually a small file for ease of transport and to avoid suspicion.
 However, when the file is unpacked, its contents are more than the system can handle.
-It is often employed to disable antivirus software, in order to create an opening for more traditional viruses.
+It is often employed to disable antivirus software, to create an opening for more traditional viruses.

-Rather than hijacking the normal operation of the program, a zip bomb allows the program to work as intended, but the archive is carefully crafted so that unpacking it (e.g. by a virus scanner in order to scan for viruses) requires inordinate amounts of time, disk space or memory.
+Rather than hijacking the normal operation of the program, a zip bomb allows the program to work as intended, but the archive is carefully crafted so that unpacking it (e.g. by a virus scanner to scan for viruses) requires inordinate amounts of time, disk space, or memory.

 *Most modern antivirus programs can detect whether a file is a zip bomb, to avoid unpacking it.*

-### `42.zip`
+### `ZIP BOMB - DO NOT DECOMPRESS.zip`
-This repository contains the `42.zip` zip bomb, which is a zip file consisting of 42 kilobytes of compressed data, containing five layers of nested zip files in sets of 16, each bottom layer archive containing a 4.3 gigabyte (4 294 967 295 bytes; ~ 3.99 GiB) file for a total of 4.5 petabytes
+This repository contains the `ZIP BOMB - DO NOT DECOMPRESS.zip` zip bomb, which is a zip file consisting of 42 kilobytes of compressed data, containing five layers of nested zip files in sets of 16, each bottom layer archive containing a 4.3 gigabyte (4 294 967 295 bytes; ~ 3.99 GiB) file for a total of 4.5 petabytes